coni2k/SS/Notes.md

 can continue with test case of it when id 33 was removed, it should only remove id 5 and id 9 but currently it removes all of them "isvaliting" was introduced but still not good. there is chain reaction - solution can be more extensive?

+---
+isvalidating removed.. but it still removes all of them it looks like in ValidateHintStatus method, it only checks other hints.. but actually id 1 and 3 has a connection to another initial square (id 11) continue from there..